TTP

 Guided Tours

-Guided Tours are available from Istanbul, Izmir, Kusadasi and other towns.
-You can even fly from Istanbul to Ephesus, tour the archeological site, and return to Istanbul the same day.
+Guided tours are available from Istanbulİzmir, Kuşadası and other towns.
+You can even fly from Istanbul to İzmir's Adnan Menderes Airport, tour the archeological site, and return to Istanbul the same day.
 Ask any of my recommended travel agencies to make the arrangements for you.

-It's best to visit Ephesus first thing in the morning, before the summer sun gets too hot and before the press of group tour buses gets too heavy.
+If you visit in summer, it's best to visit Ephesus first thing in the morning, before the sun gets too hot and before the press of group tour buses gets too heavy.
 You can see the impressive ruins in 2 to 3 hours if necessary, though half a day or more is better.

-If your hotel is in Selçuk, you can walk the pleasant 3 km (2 miles) to the ruins in the cool of morning along tree-shaded Dr Sabri Yayla Boulevard in 30 to 40 minutes.
+If your hotel is in Selçuk, or if you come from Şirince by minibus, you can walk the pleasant 3 km (2 miles) to the ruins in the cool of morning along tree-shaded Dr Sabri Yayla Boulevard in 30 to 40 minutes (map).
 This will take you to the main parking lot and northern entrance.

 If you ride to the ruins, many people prefer to start at the southern (upper) entrance by the Magnesia Gate so they can walk downhill, so ask the driver to leave you there.
 This entrance is on the road to the House of the Virgin Mary (Meryemana).

-Signage at Ephesus is simply terrible (compare the far better signage at Aphrodisias), which no doubt promotes the sale of guidebooks, audio tours and the services of human guides, all of which are available at both entrances.
-Human guides vary by the guide, but most are entertaining and informative.
+Signage at Ephesus is minimal (compare the far better signage at Aphrodisias), which no doubt promotes the sale of guidebooksaudio tours and the services of human guides, all of which are available at both entrances.
+Quality of human guides vary by the guide, but most are entertaining and informative.
 The books are mostly pretty expensive for what you get.
 Some are not very informative.

-For the audio tours, which are pretty good, you pay TL10 for a paper map and the rental of the audio device.
-You must leave something of value (such as your driver's license) as security for the return of the audio device.
+For the audio tours, which are pretty good, you pay a fee for a paper map and the rental of the audio device, plus a refundable deposit.
 If you like, you can rent the audio device at once entrance and arrange to return it—and to retrieve your driver's license—at the other entrance.

 Ephesus was a prosperous, rich Roman city with a busy port and a brisk pilgrimage trade to the Temple of Artemis.
 Here are the important things you'll see: